History

 Faculty

 Andrew Bernstein.
-Associate professor of history.
-Japanese history.
+Professor of history.
+Japanese History.
 PhD 1999, MPhil 1996, MA 1994 Columbia University.
 BA 1990 Amherst College.

 David A. Campion.
-Dr. Robert B. Pamplin Jr. Associate Professor of History, director of Academic Awards and Fellowships.
-British and South Asian history.
+Dr. Robert B. Pamplin Jr. associate professor of history.
+British and South Asian History.
 PhD 2002, MA 1997 University of Virginia.
 BA 1991 Georgetown University.

 Nancy O. Gallman.
 Assistant professor of history, pre-law advisor.
-Spanish borderlands, legal pluralism, early Native history and African American history, comparative history of empire.
+16th-19th Century North America, Spanish Borderlands, Legal Pluralism, Early Native and African American History, Comparative History of Empire.
 PhD 2017, MA 2012 University of California at Davis.
 JD 1994 New York University School of Law.
 BA 1989 Yale College.

 Maureen Healy.
 Associate professor of history.
-European history, women's and gender history, war and genocide.
+European History, Women's and Gender History, War and Genocide.
 PhD 2000, MA 1994 University of Chicago.
 BA 1990 Tufts University.

 Reiko Hillyer.
-Associate professor of history, chair of the department of history, director of the Ethnic Studies program.
-U.S. South, African American history, history of the built.
+Associate professor of history and department chair, director of the ethnic studies program.
+U.S. South, African American History, History of the Built Environment.
 PhD 2006, MPhil 2001, MA 1999 Columbia University.
 BA 1991 Yale University.

 Elliott Young.
-Professor of history, director of the Latin American and Latino Studies program (spring).
-Latin American and U.S.-Mexico Borderlands history.
+Professor of history.
+Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.

 Courses